You will be able to apply for your Miami-Dade County bail bond directly online without needing to come into our office - available to you 24/7!

 If You’ve Been Arrested in Miami-Dade County – We Can Help Bail Bonds Now is here 24/7 to help.

 Bail Bonds Now offers superior services unmatched by any other bail bond company in South Florida.
 This is due to our exemplary state licensed bail bonds agents, who pride themselves on maintaining the impeccable reputation we’ve established over the years.
 Our agents are on-call and available to assist you 24 hours a day, 7 days a week.

-We are skilled in servicing all types of bail bonds in Miami, including State and Federal Bonds.
+We are skilled in servicing all types of bail bonds in Miami, including State, Federal and Immigration Bonds.
 Our company prides itself on being a Nebbia Bond specialist and being ready to prepare the Nebbia packet whenever this specification has been added to the bond.
 We fully comprehend that having a friend or loved one arrested is a terrible event, which is why we go above and beyond to ensure that the bail bond process is as efficient as possible at Bail Bonds Now.

 With many thanks to the United States Constitution, the 8th Amendment ensures its citizens are entitled to release on bail following an arrest until proven guilty.
 When someone is arrested for a crime (depending upon the severity of the offense) they are booked into jail and eventually stand before a judge before their release.
 That’s where the bail bondsman comes into play.